TA Training - Developmental, Coaching, Psychotherapy, Management

 Our webinars are run as closely as possible to the style of our workshops, in that participants can comment and question at any time, and can see other participants on webcam within our online seminar environment.

 We encourage interactivity within our webinars.
-They are not the type of online training where participants engage only through typed questions.
-We encourage our online students to form groups of attendees, either by being together in one location or by connecting online.
+This is not the type of online training where participants engage only through typed questions.
+We Use frequent breakout rooms and encourage our online students to form groups Through social media so they become communities of practice.